Axia-Tech/AXIA-wiki/docs/learn/learn-identity.md

 slug: ../learn-identity
 ---

-AXIASolar provides a naming system that allows participants to add personal information to their on-chain account and subsequently ask for verification of this information by [registrars](#registrars).
+AXIACoin provides a naming system that allows participants to add personal information to their on-chain account and subsequently ask for verification of this information by [registrars](#registrars).